Architecting Cross-channel Intelligent Customer Engagements

 - With Amazon Alexa Skills Kit (7), you can build Alexa skills on Amazon Echo.

-In addition, after building an Amazon Lex chatbot, the same bot can be used in Amazon Connect, Alexa, and Amazon Sumerian.
+In addition, after building an Amazon Lex chatbot, the same bot can be used in Amazon Connect and Alexa.

 The next sections show you how to use AWS services to architect an intelligent cross-channel customer engagement platform to extract insights.